GraphQL API

 }

-After you run the query, you will receive an output like this:
+This query will return an output like this:

 {